-Effective ninety (90) days from ratification or as soon as practical, the Employer will cease participation into the Fund and instead offer the NBCU CAP 401k plan to all employees covered by this Agreement on the same basis as other employees participating in that plan.
+The Employer will offer the NBCU CAP 401k plan to all employees covered by this Agreement on the same basis as other employees participating in that plan.
 The NBCU CAP 401k currently offers an Employer match up to 3.5% of the employee's contribution.